Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "Naw.
 The Suit don’t squeeze down until I tell it to."

-"I feel like that’s the kindae tech that allies would share wi’ their mates…" Murray told him fervently.
+"I feel like that’s the kindae tech that allies would share wi’ their mates..."
+Murray told him fervently.

 "You get talkative when you’re cold, doen’t you?"
 Kodiak chittered.
 His real name was Gurrum—with a growl over the syllables, and therefore almost impossible for most non-Gaoians to pronounce—and it was kind of an open secret among the Lads that he was eyeing up challenging Fiin to take over as Stoneback’s Champion.
 So far he was holding off, probably because a *good* champion had to be a good judge of when the time was right, and for now it wasn’t.